hkolatan/Exploring_Music_Classification_with_Spotify_API/README.md

 ## Overview

 This project aims to classify music genres using machine learning algorithms.
-The goal is to build a model that can accurately predict the genre of a given music track based on its audio features.
+The goal is to build a model that can accurately predict the mood of a given piece of music based on audio features.
 The dataset used for this project is obtained from the Spotify API, which provides a wide range of audio features for each track.

 The project is divided into the following main steps:
 1. Data Collection: Retrieving audio features and track information using the Spotify API and storing them in a SQL database.